-- 1 The influent and effluent flow meters must be calibrated within 6 months of the date on which these conditions take effect, or by a date otherwise specified in writing by the Director. - 2 Flow monitoring equipment must be calibrated as frequently as recommended by the manufacturer or at least once every 12 months, whichever is the more frequent. - 3 The dates on which flow monitoring equipment has been calibrated must be recorded and records kept for a minimum of 3 years.
+- 1 Flow monitoring equipment must be calibrated as frequently as recommended by the manufacturer or at least once every 12 months, whichever is the more frequent. - 2 The dates on which flow monitoring equipment has been calibrated must be recorded and records kept for a minimum of 3 years.